Agacor/cakephp-minderest/README.md

 composer dumpautoload
 ```

-3. Edit the environment specific `config/app_local.php` and setup the default connection in
+3. Rename the environment specific `config/app_local.example.php` to `config/app_local.php` and setup the default connection in
 `'Datasources'` .

 ```php